Where Is Kentucky In The Map

 Kentucky’s Geographic Location

-Kentucky is situated at the heart of the eastern United States, occupying a central position that has historically made it a pivotal state for trade, migration, and political influence.
-To the north, it shares a border with the Ohio River, which separates it from Indiana and Ohio.
+Kentucky is situated at the heart of the eastern United States, occupying a central position that has historically made it a critical state for trade, migration, and political influence.
+And to the north, it shares a border with the Ohio River, which separates it from Indiana and Ohio.
 To the east, the state is bordered by West Virginia, while the Cumberland River forms part of its southeastern boundary with Tennessee.
 The southern tip of Kentucky nearly touches the state of Missouri, which lies to the west, and the Mississippi River forms a small portion of its western border.

 The state’s northern and western edges are defined by major waterways, which have played a critical role in its economic and cultural development.
-The Ohio River, one of the longest tributaries of the Mississippi River, has historically served as a vital transportation route for goods and people.
+In real terms, the Ohio River, one of the longest tributaries of the Mississippi River, has historically served as a vital transportation route for goods and people.
 Similarly, the Cumberland River, which flows through the southeastern part of the state, has supported agricultural and industrial growth.
 These rivers not only shaped Kentucky’s early settlement patterns but also contributed to its identity as a hub of commerce.

 Natural Features and Regions